PaNDa2code/zmph/README.md

 #### Lookup Performance

-- ZMPH Lookup (19ns avg) is the fastest lookup implementation.
+- **ZMPH Lookup (26ns avg)** is the fastest.
-- The StaticStringMap lookup (10.78µs avg) is significantly slower (~500x slower than ZMPH), which is reasonable since it uses a binary search algorithm.
+- **StaticStringMap Lookup (10.4µs avg)** is ~400× slower than ZMPH, which makes sense since it’s doing a binary search.
-- StringHashMap Lookup (67ns avg) is about 3.5x slower than ZMPH but still much faster than StaticStringMap.
+- **StringHashMap Lookup (45ns avg)** is ~1.7× slower than ZMPH but still orders of magnitude faster than StaticStringMap.

 #### Build Performance

-- ZMPH Build: Average 31.91ms per run.
+- **ZMPH Build:** ~28.9ms per run.
-- StaticStringMap Build: Average 2.22ms per run.
+- **StaticStringMap Build:** ~2.03ms per run.
-- StringHashMap Build: Average 7.02ms per run.
+- **StringHashMap Build:** ~6.1ms per run.

+This means ZMPH is ~14× slower to build than StaticStringMap and ~5× slower than StringHashMap.

 ### Conclusion

-- ZMPH delivers the best runtime lookup speed, making it highly efficient for applications where lookup performance is critical.
+- **ZMPH provides the fastest runtime lookups**, which makes it ideal when query performance is critical.
-- However, its build process is notably slower—approximately 14x slower than StaticStringMap and 4.5x slower than StringHashMap.
-- This highlights a trade-off: you gain faster lookups at the expense of longer compile-time build durations.
+- The trade-off is **higher build cost** at compile time compared to other map types.
+- For use cases with **frequent lookups and rare builds**, ZMPH is the clear winner.
+- For cases where build time matters more (e.g. massive tables generated at build), StaticStringMap may be more attractive.

 ## How to use